In which career can you have the biggest positive impact on the world?

 The top non-profits in an area are often very difficult to enter, but you can always expand your search to consider a wider range of organisations.
 These roles also cover a wide variety of skills, including outreach, management, operations, research, and others.

 We list some organisations to consider on our job board, which includes some top picks as well as an expanded list at the bottom.
-Read more about working at effective non-profits in our full career review.
+Read more about working at effective non-profits in our full career review (which is unfortunately somewhat out of date).

 If you already have a strong existing skill-set, is there a way to apply that to one of the key problems?